 “I am able to outline the demands of the donor in the proposal.
 I have managed to get funds after writing proposals to different donors.
 I asked a sister in my congregation who always succeeds after she has written proposals.
 The bishop and superior general assisted in writing recommendation letters.
 We have a place where we do irrigation farming and I have asked for solar power to have produce throughout the year.
 We use locally found resources.
 [I use] improved skills and methods used which are not complicated.”

-She secured over $11,000 in grants for the purchase of medicine and maize mill for the Alinafe Community Hospital.
+She secured grant funding for the purchase of medicine and maize mill for the Alinafe Community Hospital.

 “The hospital had no medicine to meet the needs of the patients.
 Now we have purchased enough drugs.
 Two maize mills have been bought to first be an IGA (income generating activity) for the hospital to buy more medicine.
 It has also shortened the distance women walk to access the maize mills.
 Also wish to improve the dispensing area of medicine at the pharmacy in the future.”